CavernCrawlers/CavernCrawlers.github.io/Combat.md

 A **Round** is the collection of all the Combat Turns of all the creature’s involved in the scene.
 This takes up approximately 6 seconds.

 A **Minute** is just that, one minute.
 A minute is made up of 10 Rounds.

 ## Surprise
-The potential for surprise exists when one side is aware and the other is not; allowing the aware side to attempt an ambush.
-If both sides are unaware, they simply stand and stare at each other for a **round** while they both recover from surprise.
-Both sides make a group **Wisdom/Perception** check vs a DT of 10.
+The potential for surprise exists when one or more sides are unaware of the other(s).
+The members of each side make individual **Wisdom/Perception** checks vs a DT of 10 (see below for Ambushes).
 During the first round of combat (known as the **Surprise Round**), those who passed their perception check take their **Combat Turns** as normal.
 Those who failed their perception do not get to act during the Surprise Round.
+If everyone is unaware, they all simply stand and stare at each other for a **round** while they both recover from surprise.

 ### Ambush
 If one side has advance warning of an encounter, they may attempt an **Ambush**.
 In this case, the ambushing group rolls a Dexterity/Stealth check using the character with the worst modifier (counting **Disadvantage** as -4 and **Advantage** as +4).
 This sets the DT of the **Wisdom/Perception** check of the unaware side.
 During the **Surprise Round**, all of the ambushers can act as normal as can any of the opposition who pass their perception check.
-An ambush may also provoke a Moral check for undisciplined targets if the GM so determines.
+An ambush may also provoke a **Moral** check for undisciplined targets if the GM so determines.

 After the **Surprise Round**, subsequent **Rounds** proceed as normal.

+## Initiative
+Each participant in a combat will have an Initiative score.
+- For PCs this score will be equal to their **Level** + their **Dexterity Modifier** + their class **Initiative Bonus**.
+- For NPCs, this will typically be equal to their Hit Dice, but some creatures may have additional bonuses as given in the NPC's description.

+During each **Round** of combat, all participants act in descending order of their Initiative scores.
+If two or more participants have the same initiative, PCs will act before NPCs.
+If two or more PCs share the same initiative, they determine who acts first between them.
+If multiple NPCs share the same initiative score, the GM decides their order.

 ## Actions
 There are four categories of action that may be taken during a creature’s **Combat Turn**: **Main Action**, **Movement Action**, **Free Action** and **Reaction**.